finos/common-domain-model/documentation/source/documentation.rst

 An example composition of the primitive events to represent a complete business event is the *partial novation* of a contract, which comprises:

-* an ``InceptionPrimitive`` creates the contract with the novation party.
+* a ``ContractFormationPrimitive`` creates the contract with the novation party.
 The ``tradeDate`` on the novated portion of the contract should reflect the date of the novation event.
 * a ``QuantityChange`` primitive applies to the original contract where the quantity after change is different from 0 (0 would represent the case of a *full novation*).

 A business event is *atomic* in the sense that its underlying primitive event constituents cannot happen independently: they either all happen together or they do not happen.
 In the above partial novation example, the existing trade between the parties must be downsized at the same time as the new trade with the novation party is instantiated.